pysan3/Norg-Tutorial/norg_tutorial.md

 - &variable&: <span class="variable">variable</span> (verbatim)

-# Plugins
+# Modules

-Keys passed to `config.load` are name of plugins.
+Keys passed to `config.load` are name of modules.
 Their documents can be found in [Neorg - Wiki](https://github.com/nvim-neorg/neorg/wiki) -\> Pages.